ejpsoil/soildata-assimilation-guidance/docs/tools/codelist-iso19135.md

 *status: draft*

-This cookbook presents a minimal approach for publishing a (extended) code list.
+This recipe presents a minimal approach for publishing a (extended) code list.

 The most rich and common format for code list storage is RDF (turtle, json-ld, or rdf/xml) using the SKOS ontology.
 It is the format used by for example Glosis to [publish its codelists](https://github.com/rapw3k/glosis/blob/master/glosis_cl.ttl).
 Tools like GeoNetwork are able to ingest codelists based on the SKOS ontology.